tripleee/SmokeDetector-wiki/Home.md

  - If you're thinking about **asking for privileges**, take a look at [the privileges page](Privileges).

+ - To find out more about how the metasmoke commenting system works, check out the [comments page](Comments)

 ### Charcoal Policy

  - To find out **what's expected of members** of Charcoal, check out our [code of conduct](Code-of-Conduct).